jansenv/nutshell-lamenting-lemmings/README.md

 1. Run `json-server -w database.json -p 3000` in `api` directory
 1. In a separate terminal, `cd` into `src` directory
 1. Run local host server

-Nutshell is a new product offering that you have been tasked with building.
-It's a dashboard for people to use to organize their daily tasks, events, news article, friends, and chat messages.

-Our target demographic was "Parkour Enthusiasts".

 ## Sample Api